 For Emphatic Sentence Stress: https://hubpages.com/education/Hyper-Reading-and-Speaking-in-the-English-Language-PART-3-The-Emphatic-Sentence-Stress

-Till next time and don’t forget to comment, and share to others whom you think would be needing these skills and pointers.
+Until next time, don’t forget to comment and share with others you think would need these skills and pointers.
 Thanks and bye for now.